mustafayildrim/Lucas-Kanade-Optical-Flow-Estimation/README.md

-# Optical Flow Estimation
+# Lucas-Kanade Optical Flow Estimation

 ## Description

-This project implements the **Lucas-Kanade optical flow algorithm** to compute **pixel-wise motion** between two sequential images.
-Optical flow fields are computed for three image sets: **Synth, Sphere, and Corridor**.
-The input images are first converted to grayscale and normalized to the range **[0,1]** before processing.
+This project implements the **Lucas-Kanade optical flow algorithm** to estimate **pixel-wise motion** between two sequential images.
+Optical flow fields are computed for three datasets: **Synth, Sphere, and Corridor**.
+The algorithm first converts images to grayscale and normalizes them to the range **[0,1]** before processing.

 ## Features

 - **Lucas-Kanade Optical Flow Estimation**
-- **Computation of Spatial and Temporal Derivatives**
+- **Spatial and Temporal Gradient Computation**
 - **Gaussian Filtering for Noise Reduction**
-- **Flow Vector Calculation using Matrix Inversion**
+- **Flow Vector Calculation using the Structure Tensor Matrix**
 - **Binary Flow Mask Generation**
 - **Visualization of Optical Flow Maps**